This Friday, November 5, sees the Republic of Ireland launch a new orange change kit.

-The chances are that, if you asked most Republic of Ireland supporters how many times the infamous orange away kit was worn, they would say once – against Macedonia, in April 1997.
+It’s likely that, if you asked most Ireland supporters how many times the infamous orange away kit was worn, they would say that that was its only outing.

-It’s an occasion that has gone down in Irish footballing lore for the wrong reasons – a 3-2 defeat in Skopje dented hopes of qualifying for the World Cup, with Jason McAteer’s red card for a kung-fu kick adding insult to injury.
+It’s an occasion that has gone down in Irish footballing lore for the wrong reasons – a 3-2 defeat dented hopes of qualifying for France 98, with Jason McAteer’s red card for a kung-fu kick adding insult to injury.
 For a few years afterwards, the worst player in Ireland training sessions would be ‘rewarded’ with a yellow goalkeeper jersey bearing the legend, ‘I had a Macedonia’.

 Macedonia had a white home strip trimmed in red, so Ireland would have had to change to green shorts at most to alleviate any perceived clash.
 This was a kit crime in the lack of a need to wear it, while there were some who were uncomfortable with the fact that the orange on the Ireland flag represented Unionism.